ThapeloBoya/PrimeraCapital/README.md

 ## Demo

-You can view the live demo of the app here (insert your deployed link).
+You can view the live demo of the app here: [Recipe Finder Demo](https://recipe-finder-app-pink.vercel.app/)

 ![Recipe Finder App Demo](public/recipe-finder-demo.png)